oleiade/trousseau/README.md

 <div class="break"></div>
 ### Importing/Exporting to remote storage

-Trousseau was built with data remote storages in mind.
-As of today only S3 and SSH storages are available, but more are to come (don't forget to set your aws credentials environment variables)
+Trousseau was built with data remote storage in mind.
+As of today only S3 and SSH storages are available, but more are to come (don't forget to set your AWS credentials environment variables)

 <div class="break"></div>
-#### Api
+#### API

 * **push** : Pushes the trousseau data store to remote storage
 * **pull** : Pulls the trousseau data store from remote storage